princex2712/myntra_clone/README.md

      ```
    - This command will start the development server, and you should be able to access the project in your web browser at the specified address (usually `http://localhost:3000`).

-Now check default port or cntrl+click on the link on cmd to open on your browser.
+Now check default port or cntrl+click on the link on cmd to open on your browser...